Robin Hood (1991 British film): Characterisation

 The film shares some of its underlying plot with the famous 1938 swashbuckler, The Adventures of Robin Hood, concentrating on the struggle between Normans and Saxons.
-Details of the storyline and the identities of the characters differ widely, however, between the two versions.
+In more detail, the storyline and the identities of the characters differ widely between the two versions.

 Although the familiar characters Little John, Friar Tuck, Will Scarlet and Much the Miller's Son appear in this version, the traditional Sheriff of Nottingham and Guy of Gisbourne have been replaced by original antagonists.
 The Baron Daguerre takes the Sheriff's place as the scheming, greedy tax collector (though in this version, he is originally Robin's friend) and Folcanet stands in for Guy as the violent, vindictive knight after Robin's head (and Marian's maidenhead).
 Unlike many modern versions of the story, King Richard does not appear at the end and instead Daguerre is reconciled with Hode and promises a future where Saxons and Normans are treated equally.

 Filming

-It was filmed on location at Peckforton Castle in Cheshire, England, a medieval-style Victorian-era edifice built between 1842 and 1851.
+It was filmed on location at Peckforton Castle in Cheshire, England, a medieval-style Victorian era edifice built between 1842 and 1851.
 Some filming was also done near Betws-y-Coed in North Wales.
 Other filming locations were Beeston Castle and various locations within the Frodsham area including Heathercliffe and St Lawrence Church.

 Release

 20th Century Fox was originally supposed to release Robin Hood only domestically, with Carolco Pictures handling international territories.
-However, the deal fell through due to financial problems and as a result, Carolco called off distribution deals for the film.
+The deal fell through due to financial problems and as a result, Carolco called off distribution deals for the film.
 Fox then decided to release Robin Hood internationally as well, starting off with Japan in mid-April 1991, the UK in May and the rest of the world in June.
-In the United States, the film was broadcast as a three-hour-long television film on the broadcasting block Fox Night at the Movies on May 13.
+In the United States, the film was broadcast as a three-hour-long television film on the broadcasting block Fox Night at the Movies on 13 May.

+The film grossed £387,139 in the United Kingdom and $23 million worldwide.